Amanda Halls, R.D.N., L.D.

 There are many reasons to consider cleaning out your pantry.
 You might have set a New Year’s resolution to start eating healthier, but still have old temptations waiting for you on the shelf.
 Removing those temptations from your grasp will help you stay on track with your goals.

-Throw away old, unhealthy enticements and replace with new, healthy options, such as:
+Throw away old, unhealthy enticements and replace with new, healthy options, including:

 - Low-sodium pretzels